Bookings need to be made 24 hours in advance of the desired date in order to guarantee a spot.

 On a map find Route 4 & 311 intersection at Primrose, near Cardigan.
 On 311 pass big church.
 Watch for Experience PEI sign on left.
 We encourage you to take a screenshot of the map as reception is hit or miss int hat area.

-Parking is available at each tour’s starting location.
-After your purchase tickets, you’ll receive emails with meeting points and parking options in the area.
+Parking is available.
+After you purchase tickets, you’ll receive emails with meeting points and parking options in the area.

 Yes, advance ticket purchase is required.
 Events typically sell out quickly.
 To maximize your chances of getting the date, time, and number of tickets you prefer, please book well in advance.